RussellDash332/Batik-Classification/README.md

 According to [Yohanes Gultom](https://github.com/yohanesgultom/deep-learning-batik-classification), there are 5 classes in the dataset, namely:
 1. Parang: parang (traditional blade) motifs
 2. Lereng: also blade-like pattern but less pointy than Parang
-3. Ceplok: repetition of geometrical motif shapes (eg. rectangle, square, ovals, stars)
+3. Ceplok: repetition of geometrical motif shapes (e.g. rectangle, square, ovals, stars)
 4. Kawung: kawung fruits motif
 5. Nitik: flowers-like motifs

-This means the sixth class Mix motif, is just a mixture of these five.
+This means the sixth class, Mix motif, is just a mixture of these five.

+## References
 Dataset can be found [here](https://drive.google.com/drive/folders/1ejlSvDsc0gCW3njHgpdO4gmUStfLXLTN).
 Full resources from [Yohanes Gultom](https://github.com/yohanesgultom/deep-learning-batik-classification).

 ```